 Discovery: Questions that Bridge a Software Idea to an Actionable Plan

-Discovery kicks off — preferably in-person — with a Project Planning Meeting.
-Beyond giving each team a chance to mingle and chat about the weather, it allows us to ask stakeholders a series of foundational questions.
-Determining effort and priority can be fragile within a software project (best exemplified by this classic XKCD comic), so we’re looking to draw out hopes, needs, fears, and biases before anything else begins.
+Discovery kicks off (preferably in-person) with a Project Planning Meeting.
+Beyond giving each team a chance to mingle and chat about the weather, it allows us to pepper stakeholders with a series of questions.
+Sorting effort and priority is tough while building an application, so we’re looking to draw out hopes, needs, fears, and biases as everything spins up.

-The exact questions vary by organization and goals, but these are the most common inclusions.
+The exact questions vary by organization, project type, and goals, but let’s run through the most common inclusions.

 Uncovering the Project’s Impact

-To start, we focus on the overall effort and how it fits into the company at-large.
+To start, we focus on the overall effort and how it fits into your company — the 30,000 foot view of everything before a deep dive into details.

 How long has this idea or initiative been in the works?

-From our side of the table, Discovery is catch-up.
-We’re stepping in to something that was dreamed up over the course of months or years — an idea that impacts teams, changes workflows, brings value to customers, or outright is the company.
+For us, Discovery is catch-up.
+We’re stepping into something that was dreamed up over the course of months or years.
+An idea that impacts teams, changes workflows, brings value to customers, or outright is the company.
 For our team to share a sense of ownership over the desired results, we want to walk as much of that journey as possible.

 What have you attempted already?

 Whether it was an internal team, another vendor, or a founder with some technical know-how, we’re usually not the first to take a crack at the problem.
-Just like the opening question, it’s invaluable to cover some history: What’s worked?
+Just like the first question, it’s all about history: What’s worked?
 What hasn’t worked?
 We’re looking to amplify, verify, and iterate on the intuition of those who came before us.

 Whether the current process includes software or not, what are the primary sources of conflict?
 If the initial problem statement is symptomatic of a larger issue, it’s time to pair up and track back to the root cause (the right problem).
 With a fresh perspective, we often have new insights or approaches that haven’t been considered yet.